Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-shielded-amount.rst

 .. _send-shielded-amount:

 ====================================
-Send and receive a shielded transfer
+Send and decrypt a shielded transfer
 ====================================

 .. contents::